 If you’re ready to invest time and energy in increasing your leadership effectiveness, here are four practical steps you can take to get started.

 1. Take stock

 Carve out some time and space to review and reflect on your leadership.
-Begin by asking yourself to consider the leader you want to be and assessing how your current leadership reflects your vision for yourself.
+Begin by asking yourself to consider the leader you want to be; then assess how your current leadership reflects your vision for yourself.

 For example: What’s going well in your leadership?
 How could you do more of that?
 Are there areas where a course correction would be helpful?
 What would enable you to make that shift?
 And finally, take some time to acknowledge and celebrate your progress to date.